darklang/docs/docs/contributing/adding-a-language-feature.md

 ## Editor support

-The editor is where the developer (a Dark user) actually creates code.
+The editor is where the developer (a Darklang user) actually creates code.

 ### Fluid Editor